cmsg-icl/crystal_shape_control/general_job_submitter_ICHPC/README.md

 **Explanations of test cases**

 The energy minimization steps in [Tutorial 1: Lysozyme in Water](http://www.mdtutorials.com/gmx/lysozyme/index.html) and [Tutorial 3: Umbrella Sampling](http://www.mdtutorials.com/gmx/umbrella/index.html) are used as testing cases.
 The interactive generation of '.tpr' file is obtained in serial on login nodes.
 Only 'mdrun' is allowed to run in parallel.
-To illustrate that the job submitter can combine different mpi jobs into the same qsub file, the following command is used:
+To illustrate that the job submitter can combine different mpi jobs into the same qsub file, the following commands are used:

 ``` console
 ~$ Pgmx -in em-1AKI.tpr -in em-2BEG.tpr -wt 00:20 -nd 1